Bastimentos Island: Landscape

-Crawl Cay and Zapatilla Cays are situated on the southern portion of the island.
-No interior trails or roads exist on the island.
+Crawl Cay and Zapatilla Cays are islands situated near the southern and eastern portions of the island.
+A network of informal trails connects the town of Old Bank to Red Frog Resort and the Marina, as well as a road network built at Red Frog Resort connects the resort with the marina, Red Frog Beach, and various other hostels and hotels near the marina.

 Flora and fauna

 The island's eastern side is lined with dense, lush mangroves and enjoys calmer water, partially due to the water's shallow depths.
 White faced monkeys are common, as are sloths and Strawberry poison-dart frogs, much beloved by visitors, despite the fearsome name.
 They make a loud, raucous sound throughout the day.
 Red Frog Beach (Playa Pata Rojo) is the island's most accessible and frequently visited beach area.
-During the rainy season, dolphins can regularly be seen swimming with their offspring within the various coves in the area, accessed only by boat or trail these sightings are truly memorable experiences.
+During the rainy season, dolphins can regularly be seen swimming with their offspring within the various coves in the area, accessed only by boat or trail.

+The island is part of the Bocas del Toro Important Bird Area (IBA), designated as such by BirdLife International because it supports significant populations of white-crowned pigeons and three-wattled bellbirds.

 Climate

 Between the months of April to June and August through October the water conditions tend to be the calmest, and at times this portion of the island can be accessed.
 Although the larger wave season stretches from August to March, the island can still be accessed easily and many surfers come to the area, and there are many sunny days during this period.